Sponsored link

 Morning bun latte by Tartine

-Tartine Bakery (600 Guerrero Street), Tartine Inner Sunset (1226 Ninth Avenue), and Tartine Manufactory (595 Alabama Street) all have the morning bun latte, which utilizes milk that’s been soaked in their famous orange-zesty, cinnamon sugar-coated morning buns.
+Tartine Bakery (600 Guerrero Street), Tartine Inner Sunset (1226 Ninth Avenue), and Tartine Manufactory (595 Alabama Street) all have the morning bun latte, which utilizes milk that’s been used to soak their famous orange-zesty, cinnamon sugar-coated morning buns.
 And let me say, for an aging/retired club kid, this one is conducive to pure dancefloor vibes.
 A lighter, but no less potent, alternative to buying buns.
 Though, obviously, you’ll be getting those as well.

 John Lennon mocha by Cantata Coffee Company